HomerusJa/exp-coord/README.md

 S3I is a protocol for secure communication between IoT devices and the cloud.
 It is programmed and hosted by **KWH4.0** (Kompetenzzentrum Wald und Holz 4.0).
 More information can be found [here](https://kwh40.pages.rwth-aachen.de/s3i/).

 In this project, S3I is used to allow communications between the different devices like the cameras or the water supply and the coordinator (this application).

-### 📝 Logging

-For logging, we are using [**loguru**](https://loguru.readthedocs.io/en/stable/), intercepting the standard logging module to also capture logs from third-party libraries.
-This works great, as loguru is just a great library.